 No insurance reduction will be applied to this project as coverage is not anticipated.
 An anticipated insurance reduction of \$193,746,436.00 was applied to FAAST project # 136271 for anticipated insurance proceeds for Hurricane Maria losses.
-For ease of reference, please see table of insurance allocations: "PREPA Allocation Plan - All Disasters" file.
+Please, see table of insurance allocations: "PREPA Allocation Plan - All Disasters" file.